DavidAnson/vscode-markdownlint/README.md

 ### markdownlint.ignore

 If a workspace contains generated content or other Markdown files that trigger warnings but cannot be fixed, it may be helpful to ignore (skip) those files when linting.
-This can be done by creating a file named `.markdownlintignore` in the root of the project or by updating the user/workspace configuration with a glob expression matching the relevant file names.
+This can be done by creating a file named `.markdownlintignore` in the root of the project or by updating the user/workspace configuration's `markdownlint.ignore` setting with an array of glob expressions matching the relevant file names.
+Alternatively, the `markdownlint.ignore` setting can be a string identifying a file to use instead of `.markdownlintignore`.

-When using a `.markdownlintignore` file, the content of the file follows the rules for [gitignore](https://git-scm.com/docs/gitignore) and may look something like:
+When using a `.markdownlintignore` file (or overriding it), the content of the file follows the rules for [gitignore](https://git-scm.com/docs/gitignore) and may look something like:

 ```ini
 # Ignore Markdown files in the test directory